alfred-moyo/virmatics/README.md

 # virmatics
-This repository will contain the first project for Vermatics.
+This repository contains the Timeline web-app for Virmatics.